 Bayesian Value-at-Risk Backtesting: The Case of Annuity Pricing

-We propose a new Unconditional Coverage backtest for VaR-forecasts under a Bayesian framework that significantly minimise the direct and indirect effects of p-hacking or other biased outcomes in decision-making, in general.
-Especially, after the global financial crisis of 2007-09, regulatory demands from Basel III and Solvency II have required a more strict assessment setting for the internal financial risk models.
-Here, we employ linear and nonlinear Bayesianised variants of two renowned mortality models to put the proposed backtesting technique into the context of annuity pricing.
-In this regard, we explore whether the stressed longevity scenarios are enough to capture the experienced liability over the foretasted time horizon.
+We propose new Unconditional, Independence and Conditional Coverage VaR-forecast backtests for the case of annuity pricing under a Bayesian framework that significantly minimise the direct and indirect effects of $p$-hacking or other biased outcomes in decision-making, in general.
+As a consequence of the global financial crisis during 2007--09, regulatory demands arising from Solvency II has required a stricter assessment setting for the internal financial risk models of insurance companies.
+To put our newly proposed backtesting technique into practice we employ linear and nonlinear Bayesianised variants of two typically used mortality models in the context of annuity pricing.
+In this regard, we explore whether the stressed longevity scenarios are enough to capture the experienced liability over the forecasted time horizon.
 Most importantly, we conclude that our Bayesian decision theoretic framework quantitatively produce a strength of evidence favouring one decision over the other.

-Keywords: Bayesian decision theory; Value-at-Risk; Backtesting; Annuity pricing; Longevity risk
+Keywords: Decision analysis; Value-at-Risk; Backtesting; Bayesian framework; Longevity risk

 JEL Classification: C11, C12, C44, G13, G22, G23, G17